benoit-cty/ROS-Autonomous-Quadcopter-Flight/readme.txt

 https://mega.co.nz/#!bdYEWKDZ!WmsdbkD-DifIXAGAL4cHTBwb_hYw36mMpB_XMmLX5VA

 In order to run the simulation you will need:
-	ROS, Hector_quadrotor, gazebo, Moveit! and the few extra in this .rar.
+	ROS, Hector_quadrotor + hector_quadrotor_world, gazebo, Moveit! and the few extra in this .rar.

 The external programs can be found here:
 ROS               --->  http://wiki.ros.org/